isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 requires root access.
 This daemon must be run as root.

 During startup, the server will attempt to create a PID file of the
-form: [localstatedir]/[conf name].kea-dhcp4.pid where:
+form: [runstatedir]/[conf name].kea-dhcp4.pid where:

--  ``localstatedir``: The value as passed into the build configure script; it defaults to "/usr/local/var".
+-  ``runstatedir``: The value as passed into the build configure script; it defaults to "/usr/local/var/run".
 Note that this value may be overridden at runtime by setting the environment variable KEA_PIDFILE_DIR, although this is intended primarily for testing purposes.